Fairfax Criminal Defense Attorney Explains: Homicide in Virginia

 Malice & Heat of Passion

 Malice is a required element for Murder.
-Virginia Model Jury Instructions define malice:
+Virginia Model Jury Instructions provide a comprehensive definition of Malice under Virginia law:

 - Malice is that state of mind which results in the intentional doing of a wrongful act to another without legal excuse or justification, at a time when the mind of the actor is under the control of reason.
 Malice may result from any unlawful or unjustifiable motive including anger, hatred or revenge.
 You may, but are not required, to infer malice from any deliberate, willful, and cruel act against another, however sudden.